How Much Does It Cost To Hire A Ghostwriter?

 Inside Secret: How to reduce a ghostwriter’s price

 There are a few factors that can help reduce a ghostwriter’s cost (at least with me).
-Firstly, I’m always impressed when a prospective client has taken the time to really research me and find out the steps he should take before hiring a ghostwriter.
+Firstly, I’m always impressed when a prospective client has taken the time to really research me and find out the steps he should take to work with a ghostwriter.
 I know this is a client who understands me and how I work, which is a great place to start the relationship.

 Here are some key ways you may persuade me to reduce the amount I charge: